ben-var/machine-learning-algo-comparison/README.txt

 A combination of python scripts and Excel were used to clean the data.
 Most of the data cleaning code was written by me in the util.py file.
-Some of load_data.csv was adapted from starter code in the CS6601 course.
+Some of load_data.csv was adapted from starter code in the CS6601 course for educational use.

 Sklearn code was adapted from the sklearn documentation or otherwise coded from scratch.